PhilIsHere/goweather/README.md

 Don't take my word for it.
 Here's the official notice from the golang team: https://go.dev/doc/faq#virus

 ```
-Why does my virus-scanning software think my Go distribution or compiled binary is infected?
+Why does my virus-scanning software think my Go
+distribution or compiled binary is infected?

-This is a common occurrence, especially on Windows machines, and is almost always a false positive.
+This is a common occurrence, especially on Windows machines,
+and is almost always a false positive.
-Commercial virus scanning programs are often confused by the structure of Go binaries,
+Commercial virus scanning programs are often confused by
-which they don't see as often as those compiled from other languages.
+the structure of Go binaries, which they don't see as often
+as those compiled from other languages.

-If you've just installed the Go distribution and the system reports it is infected,
-that's certainly a mistake.
-To be really thorough, you can verify the
-download by comparing the checksum with those on the downloads page.
+(...)

 In any case, if you believe the report is in error, please report
 a bug to the supplier of your virus scanner.